 In the beginning

-This award was concieved as a way to give recognition to the people and organizations that have permantly shaped and impacted safety in our province.
-These individuals and organizations have positively changed our attitudes, processes and culture of our society and the large majority continue to go unrecognized.
+The Saskatchewan Safety Hall of Fame was developed to honour individuals of noteworthy achievement in the field of Health and Safety that have made lasting impacts to the province of Saskatchewan.
+In this way the Saskatchewan Safety Hall of Fame records their accomplishments for future generations.
+The Hall was concieved as a way to give recognition to the people that have permantly shaped and impacted safety in our province.
+These individuals have positively changed our attitudes, processes and culture of our society and the large majority continue to go unrecognized.

-Putz has also been an active in the community as a volunteer for the Canadian Red Cross where he managed the central registration and inquiry unit.
-He served as Charter President for Regina Food for Learning Inc., was a member of the Board of Directors for the South Saskatchewan Chapter of the Canadian Society of Safety Engineering and a member of the North American Occupational Health and Safety Week Planning Committee.
+His volunteer activities have included managing the Central Registration and Inquiry Bureau and delivering a variety of Emergency Services training courses for Canadian Red Cross Society.
+He served as Charter President for Regina Food for Learning Inc and was a Board Member of Regina Education and Action on Child Hunger (REACH).
+He was a member of the Board of Directors for the South Saskatchewan Chapter of the Canadian Society of Safety Engineering for 11 years and a member of the North American Occupational Safety and Health Week Provincial Planning Committee and the Saskatchewan Joint Industry Committee.

 Dr. Ron Ailsby